 Within the Special Education program, we offer master’s, specialist, and doctoral degrees.
 In the master’s program, you can specialize in:

 Please note: these are advanced programs designed for current teachers.
-If you are looking to become certified to teach Special Education, please see our Special Education combined BS/MS program.
+If you are looking to become certified to teach Special Education, please see our Special Education combined BS/MS pathway.

 In order to meet minimum University admission requirements, applicants must have: